tamazs/cds25-tutorial-auth/README.md

 ### Users

-The application ships with some test data including blog posts and a couple of users.
+The application ships with some test data, including blog posts and a couple of users.
 After implementing authentication, you will be able to log-in using these credentials: